Ian Robinson (squash player)

 Ian Robinson (born 12 September 1952) is a former English professional squash player.

+Biography

-Ian was born in York on 12 September 1952 and lives in Liphook, Hampshire.
+Robinson was born in York on 12 September 1952 and lives in Liphook, Hampshire.
 He first played squash in 1961 at St Peters School, York and was champion of Yorkshire eight times.

-He represented Great Britain during the 1976, 1977 & 1981 World Team Squash Championships.
+He represented Great Britain during the 1976, 1977 & 1981 World Team Squash Championships and his finest success came at the 1976 Men's World Team Squash Championships, when he helped Great Britain become world champions with Jonathan Leslie, Stuart Courtney and Philip Ayton.

+Robinson won six gold medals for the England men's national squash team at the European Squash Team Championships in 1975, 1976, 1977, 1978, 1979 and 1982.